Robert A. Johnson (musician)

-Robert A. Johnson (born in the 1950s) is a rock, pop, and blues guitarist based in Memphis, Tennessee who is best known for his work in the late 1970s.
-He is usually known professionally simply as "Robert Johnson."
+Robert A. Johnson (born in the 1950s) is a rock, pop, and blues guitarist based in Memphis, Tennessee, who is best known for his work in the late 1970s.
+He is usually known professionally simply as "Robert Johnson".

-Early in his career Johnson played in bands with Jack Holder and Greg Reding, who later became members of Black Oak Arkansas.
-Johnson's technical playing skill became well respected by other musicians, and at the age of 23 he was auditioned by The Rolling Stones as a possible replacement for Mick Taylor.
-Between 1974 and 1977 he toured as lead guitarist for John Entwistle's solo project band, "John Entwistle's Ox."
+Early in his career, Johnson played in bands with Jack Holder and Greg Reding, who later became members of Black Oak Arkansas.
+Johnson's technical playing skill became well respected by other musicians, and at the age of 23 he was auditioned by the Rolling Stones as a possible replacement for Mick Taylor.
+Between 1974 and 1977, he toured as lead guitarist for John Entwistle's solo project band, "John Entwistle's Ox".

-In 1978, with his own backing band the Bell Heirs, featuring Dave Cochran on bass and Blair Cunningham on drums, Johnson cut an album entitled Close Personal Friend for Infinity Records.
-The album became a minor cult success, reaching number 174 on the Billboard 200.
+In 1978, with his own backing band the Bell Heirs, featuring Dave Cochran on bass guitar and Blair Cunningham on drums, Johnson cut an album entitled Close Personal Friend for Infinity Records.
+The album became a minor cult success, peaking at No. 174 on the Billboard 200.
 He released a set of demos the following year.
-In 2008, Close Personal Friend, was re-released on CD with additional bonus tracks.
+In 2008, Close Personal Friend was re-released on CD with additional bonus tracks.